 Legend of grand duke

-As there are 12 zodiac star signs that represent the 12 animals in Chinese astrology, jupiter which has an orbit around the sun of approximately 12 years will be directly facing one of the 12 zodiac stars every year.
+As the sun and moon converge on a zodiac sign a dozen times a year.
+It implies that 1 new moon appears in the zodiac position where we find jupiter each year.
+If we look at the North star Polaris as the handle tip of the big dipper, it would also point to the same direction during the alignment.
+Since there are 12 zodiac star signs that represent the 12 animals in Chinese astrology, jupiter which has an orbit around the sun of approximately 12 years will be directly facing one of the 12 zodiac stars every year.

-And in feng shui, directly facing a celestial body is deemed as being confrontation.
+And in feng shui, directly facing a celestial body is deemed as being in confrontation.

 Somewhere along the lines, a heavenly general (tai sui) is used as a representation of the position of jupiter and the star directly confronting it is in conflict with the grand duke.